A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Matrix-free code for topological systems with Dirac cones

 A more modern and similarly fast approach to RNGs are the \emph{xorshift} generators by \cite{Xorshift_2003}.
 In the simplest case they work by a sequence of XOR mask operations of the seed with a bit-shifted version of itself: $x\ \char`\^{=}\: x \ll a; x\ \char`\^{=}\: x \gg b; x\ \char`\^{=}\: x \ll c$\@.
 Improved versions like the \emph{xorshift128+} by \cite{Xorshift128plus_2014} pass all statistical tests of the ``SmallCrush'' suite in TESTU01\@.
 Table~\ref{tab:rngcomp} shows a performance comparison of different RNGs on one socket of the IVB and BDW systems, respectively.

 The speedup between IVB and BDW is particularly large for the xorshift generators because the AVX2 instruction set on BDW supports SIMD-parallel bit shifting operations, which are not available in AVX\@.
-For comparison we have included a SIMD-vectorized Mersenne Twister RNG (SFMT19937), which is available in Intel's Math Kernel Library (MKL).
+For reference, we have included a SIMD-vectorized Mersenne Twister RNG (SFMT19937), which is available in Intel's Math Kernel Library (MKL). \gh{Note that the purpose of Table~\ref{tab:rngcomp} is not to compare the performance of different RNG algorithms but to give an impression of how expensive random number generation is compared to the pure spMVM operation.
+To this end, the GRN/sec numbers should be compared to the GLUP/s stencil performance numbers in the following sections}.

 Whether a particular RNG impacts the performance of the matrix-free spMVM step depends on the application.
 In the cases we investigate here, a whole row of random numbers can be generated in advance before each inner loop traversal (see Listing~\ref{lst:oobrng}) without a significant performance degradation in the bandwidth-saturated case.
-Fusing the RNG with the inner loop is left for future work.
+Fusing the RNG with the inner loop is \gh{a possible optimization that would, however, not change the roof{}line limits but at best lead to faster bandwidth saturation as the number of cores goes up}.